Ananya00B/Linked-List/README.md

 # Linked-List
-The files attached here perdorm the following operations on liked-list:
+The files attached here perform the following operations on liked-list:
 Insertion at the beginning
 Deletion at the beginning
 Insertion at the end